andrewteall/pi-eeprom-programmer/software/README.md

 ## __Quirks__
 Right now the -d. --dump, -r, and --read flags don't need a format.
 A warning will be printed but can be ignored as the EEPROM dump will still be pretty printed.

-Because we're doing everything in software and not using a real time OS we only poll I2C EEPROMs.
-For Parallel EEPROMs we wait the entire write cycle as indicated by the datasheet.
-This is something I may revisit in the future.

 ## __Updating__
 Updates can be performed by just running
 ```sh